qcdcode/ciccio-s/README.md

 ```

-Eigen is optional
+- Eigen is optional

-C++14 is needed for perfect forwarding, integer sequences and other stuff.
-We could painfully degrade to c++11
+- C++14 is needed for perfect forwarding, integer sequences and other
+  stuff.
+It could be painfully degradadet to c++11.
+I need to check
+  nvcc support

+#ASM reporting

+When --enable-assembly_report is issued, a .s file is compiled aside a
+selection of the .o files, and the file itself is analyzed to check
+for bookmarked sequences, which are spit into dedicated files